-The housing objectives Map 9.1, demonstrates the various opportunities to support diversity and affordability of housing in each DTES neighbourhood, highlighting the big change areas for housing, including the DEOD, Hastings East, and Kiwassa areas.
-Provincially-owned and nonprofit owned sites should wherever possible be leveraged for more affordable housing through their redevelopment potential within the life of the plan.
+The housing objectives map below (Map 9.1) demonstrates the various opportunities to support diversity and affordability of housing in each neighbourhood of the DTES, highlighting the big change areas for housing, including the DEOD, Hastings East, and Kiwassa areas.
+Provincially-owned and non-profit owned sites should wherever possible be leveraged for more affordable housing through their redevelopment potential within the life of the plan.